fadams/firecracker-in-docker/image-builder/README.md

 We would ideally like applications running in our firecracker-in-docker guest MicroVMs to behave in a similar way to how they do when run as regular containers, that is to say running as the PID 1 process.
 In theory we could simply configure the guest kernel to use the containerised application as init directly, however in most cases we also have to consider additional information like environment variables, WORKDIR, hostname, CMD and command line arguments, etc.

-To cater for these additional requirements, we generate a simple init script for the Firecracker guest so that it inits in a similar way to a Docker container.
+To cater for these additional requirements we generate a simple init script for the Firecracker guest, so that it inits in a similar way to a Docker container.

 If the Docker image specifies an ENTRYPOINT of /sbin/init we use that directly.
 If, however, the image specifies a regular application as the ENTRYPOINT or CMD, as is more typical with Docker images, we generate a simple init-entrypoint script that will set the ENV vars specified in the image or passed at run time and also set WORKDIR, hostname, mount /proc, then finally exec the specified ENTRYPOINT/CMD application so that it replaces the init-entrypoint script as PID 1.